 - Thick laces specifically made for a tight fit

 - Unfortunately, you will not be able to match these boots to any outfit as they’re only made in one color

-Merrell Women’s Glove 4 Trail Runner
+Merrell Women’s Glove 4 Vegan Trail Runner

 Running, in general, doesn’t need any type of special gear.
 Trail running is demanding, however.
 Good trail running shoes can make a difference when it comes to speed, time performance, and safety.
-Some of my favorite trail running shoes are the ones which give me a sense of safety which is based on the good grip.
+Some of my favorite trail running shoes are the ones that give me a sense of safety which is based on a good grip.
 This is also the case of the Glove 4 Trail Runner.